shunxiangg/FED_10270399D_AngShunXiang_Assg1_website/README.md

 ### Music play upon clicked
 The website has a gallery page where all the songs of the band are placed there and upon clicked song will start playing

+### Filter
+The buy buttons on the store page are all align but when user press on the filter the buttons are not align anymore. - to solve this i need some js script to calculate the layout after filtering

 ## Credits References
 - The text for the "Vintage Items" section was inspired by various retro catalogs from the '90s.